-Keywords are an important element to any successful SEO strategy or pay-per-click campaign.
+Keyword research is an important element of any successful SEO strategy or pay-per-click campaign.

 The right keywords can help improve your ranking on search engine results pages (generating more organic traffic to your website) or attract the right visitors through your PPC efforts.